danmunteanu/GARDEN/_posts/marketing/2023-11-08-PAID Work - Actions To Get Paid.md

 - imagini
 - felul cum arată transmite ceva

-link to the images of products you gathered
+*link to the images of products you gathered*

-@CinqueCento
-## (TRACKER) These actions do NOT get paid:
+## These actions do NOT get paid:
 - resizing images
 - downloading images
 - playing with images in Obsidian